ADVRHumanoids/xbot2_examples/src/homing_example/README.md

 This example is related to the implementation and execution of a simple control plugin, specifically a *homing* plugin which brings the robot to a given joint space position, within a specified time.

 ## Steps
 A short outline of the required steps follows.
-Please refer to the inline comments for more details!
+Please refer to the inline comments inside the [header](homing_example.h) and [implementation](homing_example.cpp) files for more details!

 1) define a class inheriting from `XBot::ControlPlugin`
 2) override at least